-Assign mode provides a way for the panels in an Apollo surface to function as a familiar Calrec assignable surface.
+Assign mode provides a way for the wild assign areas in an Artemis surface to function as a familiar Calrec assignable surface.

 The concept of Assign mode is to provide a standard layout of controls on the surface which display and allow control over the parameters of the currently assigned path.